thomas-bornschlegel/AndroidRemoteSlideshow/README.md

 3. Copy the images to display to your nook SD card in the folder "uni_bamberg" on the SD card.
 (Note that when you connect the nook to your PC two directories are mounted: the SD-card and the internal storage!
 The SD-Card has more space than the internal storage.)
 Keep the same images on your PC at C:\uni_bamberg.
 You can also change these directories but they have to be named the same on the nook and on the PC.

-4. Turn on the nook (Choose ADW.Launcher if you are promted to choose your launcher).
-The app "NookImageDisplayer" will start automatically.
+4. Turn on the nook (Choose ADW.Launcher if you are prompted to choose your launcher).
+The app will start automatically.
 Tap on the text that appears on the nook.
 Setup the IP and Port of your machine.
 The port is 5060 by default.
 The IP is the IP from step 1.

-5. Start the server with "java -jar NookConnector".
+5. Start the server with "java -jar AndroidRemoteSlideshowServer".
 The Nook should connect in at most 20 seconds.

 6. You will be prompted if you want to connect a second Nook.
 If you want to do so enter "y" and follow the steps 4 and 5.
 After that commence with step 7.
 The first nook will display the first image, the second nook the second image.
 The third image will be displayed by the first nook, the forth by the second nook.
 And so on...